CollinPoetoehena/DevOpsCourse_Project/infrastructure/docs/Terraform.md

 terraform destroy -auto-approve
 ```

 After creating your resources, you can view and monitor them in the AWS Management Console for example.
+You can also see potential errors there that might not be reported by Terraform, such as when creating the AWS Elastic Beanstalk environment, etc.

 **VERY IMPORTANT:** Try to always destroy the infrastructure after you are done, such as at the end of each day (or more often after testing an application deployment for example, as these also use resources in the background, or you can stop the instance running in the Management Console, etc.), to avoid unexpected and unnecessary costs!
 The only exceptions is if you are sure that resources are free and you need them multiple days after each other, such as for a presentation, etc. You can comment out resources in the main.tf file to exclude some resources, e.g., when you only want to test one or a selection of resources.